 As part of its digital augmentation project, the Commonwealth of Learning (COL) is supporting Better Future for Women (BFW) Bangladesh to build institutional capacity to adopt open, distance and eLearning (ODeL) systematically through augmenting available technologies and capacities.

-By way of this this project, BFW will enhance its capacity to design, develop, digitise and deliver online TVET courses to increase access of at least 3,000 female youth to TVET skills as well as employment and livelihoods opportunities in rural areas of Bangladesh – specifically the Sundarbans Mangrove Forest areas in the country’s southwestern coastal region.
+By way of this project, BFW will enhance its capacity to design, develop, digitise and deliver online TVET courses to increase access of at least 3,000 female youth to TVET skills as well as employment and livelihoods opportunities in rural areas of Bangladesh – specifically the Sundarbans Mangrove Forest areas in the country’s southwestern coastal region.
 Women’s technology-enabled TVET Corners have been established at the Sundarbans Adibasi Munda Sangstha (SAMS) and the Rural Reconstruction Foundation (RRF) premises in Sathkhira and Jashore districts to provide greater access.

 The background story